vkhatri/chef-repo/README.md

 - it stores attributes required for recipes
 - you can have difference run_list for different environment, run_list is default run_list for _default environment.

-For more information on role "http://docs.opscode.com/essentials_roles.html".
+For more information on [essentials roles].

 ```sh
 # cat jump.json